 proofread in hard copy using the BS 5261C proof-correction marks.

 For proof-editing, I generally use the Track Changes tool in Microsoft Word.

 I prefer to quote a fixed fee per job so that you know exactly what to expect.
 Typically, this will be based on a rate per thousand words of between £15 and £20.
 If you prefer, I’m also happy to provide a quote based on an hourly rate.

 If your project requires a very fast turnaround time, the rate will be increased by 50%.

-No job is too big or too small, but I do apply a minimum charge of £50 for any one-off piece of work.
-For projects costing over £1,000, I require a 20% deposit from first-time clients, with the balance due on delivery.
+For projects costing over £1,000, I require a 40% deposit from first-time clients, with the balance due on delivery.